ArnavAgarwal-Mr-AR/Retro-Image-Conversion-Studio/README.md

 ## ⚠️
 After running the file in terminal you wont be able to see the image directly.
 You have to zoom in terminal using ```ctrl```+```-```.
 This will help you see the ASCII image.
-Further modification, hat needs to be done for better results is explained in comments in python file.
+Further modification (if needed for better results) is explained in comments in python file.

 **Hope you like it ☺️**